abdelmonem55/learn-rust/test-token.md

 #[derive(BorshSerialize, BorshDeserialize, PanicOnDefault)]
 ```

-procedure macros allow creating syntax extentions like at first line we use [attribute](https://www.near-sdk.io/contract-structure/near-bindgen) for the struct to generate some code in order to validate near contract, at line 39 [derive-macro](https://doc.rust-lang.org/reference/attributes/derive.html) to generate implementation for these traits instead of making custom implementation for them.[BorshDeserialize](https://docs.rs/borsh/latest/borsh/de/trait.BorshDeserialize.html), [BorshSerialize](https://docs.rs/borsh/latest/borsh/de/trait.BorshSerialize.html) are used to convert to and from object and binary value but Serialize and Deserialize are used to convert to and from object and json value.
+procedure macros allow creating syntax extentions like at first line we use [attribute](https://www.near-sdk.io/contract-structure/near-bindgen) for the struct to generate some code in order to validate near contract, at second line [derive-macro](https://doc.rust-lang.org/reference/attributes/derive.html) to generate implementation for these traits instead of making custom implementation for them.[BorshDeserialize](https://docs.rs/borsh/latest/borsh/de/trait.BorshDeserialize.html), [BorshSerialize](https://docs.rs/borsh/latest/borsh/de/trait.BorshSerialize.html) are used to convert to and from object and binary value but Serialize and Deserialize are used to convert to and from object and json value.

 ----